Danacw/Customer_Retention_Analysis/README.md

 **Analysis**
   - Jupyter Notebook file used to manipulate the data and generate an initial analysis.
-  - SQL queries used to explore questions around the data further.
+  - SQL queries used to explore further questions around the data.

 **Figures**
   - Heatmap images displaying user count and retention rates per country.